1973 Mustang

 1973 Ford Mustang restorers will find that 1971,1972 and 1973 seat covers,carpets,dash pads,headliner and trim are all the same pieces.

-So it's easier than some years, to find decent used replacement or reproduction parts.
+So it's easier than some other model years, to find decent used replacement or reproduction parts.
 This goes for everything from standard coupes, to the Grande, convertible and Mach 1 cars.

 Cool Facts: